Passport: Improving Automated Formal Verification Using Identifiers: Evaluation

 \paragraph{Benchmark} The CoqGym benchmark includes 124 open-source Coq projects, split into three sets.
-For our evaluation, we trained on 97 projects and tested on 26 projects.
+For our evaluation, we trained on 97 projects (containing a total of 57,719 theorems) and synthesized proofs for 26 projects (containing a total of 10,782 theorems).
 We exclude one project, coq-library-undecidability, from our evaluation because TacTok's evaluation~\cite{First20} was unable to reproduce prior results for ASTactic's performance~\cite{Yang19} on that project due to internal Coq errors when processing the proof scripts.

 Projects in the CoqGym benchmark are a mixture of mathematical formalizations, proven correct programs, and Coq automation libraries.
 They include several compilers of varying sizes (such as CompCert~\cite{compcert}), distributed systems (such as Verdi~\cite{verdi}), formalizations of set theory, and more.
 Some of the projects in CoqGym (such as the automation libraries) do not contain any proofs, but we included them for completeness.

 \paragraph{Machines}